Academic and Student Services, Offices, and Activities

 John U. Tomlinson Library

 The library collection includes over a million books, e-books, and audio-visual materials.
-Also available are over 200 databases which include access to full-text academic journals and other online resources.
+Also available are over 200 databases which include full-text academic journals and other online resources.
 Additional materials are available for borrowing from many academic, research, and public libraries throughout Colorado and beyond.
-Materials can be delivered to the Montrose campus and Western Colorado Community College.
+Materials can be delivered to the Montrose campus and CMU Tech.

 Little Mavericks and Mini Mavericks Learning Centers